 Kashmiri foods are at the top of the world, literally.
 The land from which they spring up lies side by side with the mighty Himalayas and at an average elevation of nearly 2,000 meters above sea level.
-Therefore, you can expect the foods to be unlike anywhere else in the globe.
+Therefore, you can expect the foods to be unlike anywhere else.

-Sitting at the crossroads of South Asia and Central Asia, Kashmir is under the influence of multiple cultures and civilizations.
-As a result, local foods rank really high in terms of diversity.
+Sitting at South and Central Asia’s crossroads, Kashmir is influenced by multiple cultures and civilizations.
+As a result, local foods rank high in terms of diversity.
 They are also highly adaptable to mountain survival, containing a high amount of nutrients.

-Due to its complicated past, the region of Kashmir has disputed territory in India, Pakistan, and China.
-But because India controls the largest amount of land, the terms “Kashmir” and “Kashmiri” in this post refer to the Jammu and Kashmir union territory of India.
+Due to its complicated past, the region of Kashmir has disputed territory with India, Pakistan, and China.
+But because India controls the largest amount of land, the terms “Kashmir” and “Kashmiri” in this post refer to India’s Jammu and Kashmir union territory.

-Now, sit back and enjoy the best of Kashmiri cuisine.
+Now, sit back and enjoy the best dishes of Kashmiri cuisine.

-1. Rajma Chawal – Rice With Red Beans
+1. Rajma Chawal – Bean Curry with Rice

 What is this bad boy with an attractive contrast of color?
 It is Rajma Chawal, a great vegetarian recipe that is invaluable to South Asian cuisine.
 In India, one of the best places to enjoy it is the state of Jammu & Kashmir.

-You can easily see why Rajma Chawal plays an indispensable role in many Kashmiri breakfast recipes.
+You can easily see why Rajma Chawal is an indispensable breakfast in many Kashmiri houses.
 It is effortless to whip up.
 The process is merely about cooking red/ kidney beans (Rajma) in pureed tomatoes and onions before arranging them with rice (Chawal).